owncloud/ocis/changelog/unreleased/enhancement-web-spa-fileserver.md

-Enhancement: Add SPA conform fileserver fow web
+Enhancement: Add SPA conform fileserver for web

 We've added an SPA conform fileserver to the web service.
 It enables web to use vue's history mode and behaves like nginx try_files.